status-im/help.status.im/docs/en/status-communities/about-the-control-node-in-status-communities.md

 The community control node maintains the settings, configuration and functionality of your community.
 Keep the Status desktop app where you set up your community running and connected to the internet as much as possible, or at least once every six days.

-If the control node goes offline, your [community's functionality is affected][common-issues-when-the-community-control-node-is-offline].
+If the control node goes offline, your [community's functionality is affected][common-issues-when-the-community-s-control-node-is-offline].
 You can [set up a new control node][replace-your-community-s-control-node] if the initial Status desktop fails or becomes inaccessible.

 !!! warning "Caution"
     Don't use more than one installation of Status desktop as your community's control node.
 Running your community with multiple control nodes will cause unforeseen issues and increase your community's bandwidth requirements.